Alyxx-The-Sniper/Deep_learning_sample/README.md

 Survival prediction of patients with heart failure.
 I used keras classifiyer then perform some gridsearch to find the best epoch, batch_size, number of neurons etc...

-More sample of my work at 'Data science folder' feel free to take a look. ;)
+More sample of my work at 'Data Science' repo feel free to take a look. ;)